Skip to main content

 Store encryption keys on AWS

-When using Indicium on AWS, encryption keys must be saved in the AWS Secrets Manager.
+If you are using Indicium on AWS, you can store your encryption keys in the AWS Secrets Manager.

-To give the Elastic BeanStalk EC2 instance access to the Secrets Manager:
+To give an Elastic BeanStalk EC2 instance access to the Secrets Manager:

 1. In your Elastic Beanstalk EC2 instance, select the Security tab.